dlukt/graphql-backend-starter/README.md

 ## Assumptions

 - You use [Keycloak](https://www.keycloak.org/) as the OIDC IDP.
-  It can of course be used with any IDP.
-Just the claims struct is the default that Keycloak uses.
+  It can be used with any IDP, but a custom viewer would need to be constructed.
   You will have to add the audience in Keycloak to the token, because Keycloak is dumb like that.
 - [xid](https://github.com/rs/xid) is used for globally unique IDs
 - The `Profile` schema is the root of your related entities.